Business Excellence Program

 Our Writing Fellows serve all students in the college through individual meetings, using student assignments as guidelines for critique and review.
 Our Writing Fellows are all graduate assistants in the master’s program in Professional Writing at TU and are trained in business writing.

 Students are encouraged to take advantage of this opportunity to improve their writing and build on their foundation for a promising career.

-CBE students have the opportunity to participate in a variety of case competitions throughout their time at Towson University, culminating in a required "live case" competition integrated into the required capstone Strategic Management course.
+CBE students have the opportunity to participate in a variety of case competitions throughout their time at TU, culminating in a required "live case" competition integrated into the required capstone Strategic Management course.

 In addition, student organizations within the CBE are encouraged to send members to regional and national case competitions.